venicegeo/pzsvc-exec/README.md

 2. Set up Go environment variables

-To function right, Go must have some environment variables set.
-Run the go env command to list all relevant environment variables.
+Before developing using Go, certain environment variables must set.
+To see all the relevant environment variables, run the *go env* command.
 The two most important lines to look for are GOROOT and GOPATH:

 GOROOT must point to the base directory at which Go is installed GOPATH must point to a directory that is to serve as your development environment.
 This is where this code and dependencies will live.